metangdude101/ShreyDatta_BlueStampPortfolio/index.md

 The second milestone for my OpenAI Camera was focused on quality of life, including editing the code I already had for the camera to make it more intuitive to interact with, and adding more features people would want in a camera, because it lacked many things.
 I combined the code I was given from the OpenAI Camera program with the code from the Fancy Camera program to add the ability to change settings, and on top of that I added more features.
 The features I've added are: a countdown timer of various lengths, a flash setting, custom displays for each setting, a bottom status bar that details how the camera works, and randomized messages from the Memento so it has more of a personality.

 <img src="Untitled drawing (11).png" width="600" height="600">
-A diagram showcasing how I combined the OpenAI Camera code and the Fancy Camera code to create my own code, which had features from both programs.
+<a>A diagram showcasing how I combined the OpenAI Camera code and the Fancy Camera code to create my own code, which had features from both programs.</a>
 <a href="https://learn.adafruit.com/openai-image-descriptors-with-memento/circuitpython-code" target="_blank">OpenAI Camera</a>
 <a href="https://learn.adafruit.com/memento-camera-quick-start-guide/fancy-camera" target="_blank">Fancy Camera</a>